metabase/metabase/docs/developers-guide/driver-changelog.md

 ## Metabase 0.49.0

+- The multimethod `metabase.driver/alter-columns!` has been added.
+This method is used to alter a table's columns in the database.
+This is currently only required for drivers that support the `:uploads` feature.

 - The multimethod `metabase.driver.sql-jdbc.sync.interface/current-user-table-privileges` has been added.
   JDBC-based drivers can implement this to improve the performance of the default SQL JDBC implementation of `metabase.driver/describe-database`.
 It needs to be implemented if the database supports the `:table-privileges`